Irish Crown Jewels: Investigation

-A police investigation was conducted by the Dublin Metropolitan Police (DMP).
-Posters issued by the DMP depicted and described the missing jewels.
+A police investigation was conducted by the Dublin Metropolitan Police.
+Posters issued by the force depicted and described the missing jewels.
 Detective Chief Inspector John Kane of Scotland Yard arrived on 12 July to assist.
-His report, never released, is said to have named the culprit and to have been suppressed by the Royal Irish Constabulary (RIC).
+His report, never released, is said to have named the culprit and to have been suppressed by the Royal Irish Constabulary.
 Vicars refused to resign his position, and similarly refused to appear at a Viceregal Commission under Judge James Johnston Shaw into the theft held from 10 January 1908.
 Vicars argued for a public Royal Commission instead, which would have had power to subpoena witnesses.
-He publicly accused his second in command, Francis Shackleton, of the theft.
+He publicly accused his second in command, Francis (Frank) Shackleton, Dublin Herald of Arms, of the theft.
 Kane explicitly denied to the Commission that Shackleton, brother of the explorer Ernest Shackleton, was involved.
-Shackleton was exonerated in the Commission's report, and Vicars was found to have "not exercise[d] due vigilance or proper care as the custodian of the regalia."
+Shackleton was exonerated in the commission's report, and Vicars was found to have "not exercise[d] due vigilance or proper care as the custodian of the regalia."
 Vicars was compelled to resign, as were all the staff in his personal employ.